MEng Chemical Engineering with Study in Europe / Overview

 - Typical A-level offer

-Grades AAA to include Maths at Grade A, the language to be studied (French, German or Spanish) and either Physics or Chemistry
+AAA including Mathematics, the language to be studied (French, German or Spanish) and either Chemistry or Physics

 - Typical contextual A-level offer